blackflux/js-gardener/README.md

 and follow instructions.

 **How to use** - When you merge your changes into `master`, a new version is automatically published if all tests pass and changes are detected.
+You should adopt the [AngularJS Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit), i.e. write features as `feat: ...` and bug fixes as `fix: ...`.

 ### Gardener

-You've already enabled this by following the first steps of the Readme.
+You've are currently working through this by following this Readme :)

 ### Gitter

 **What is it?** - Chat rooms that easily allow people to ask questions about your project.

-**Setup** - Log into Gitter and create a room with your project name on github.
+**Setup** - signup / Login into Gitter and create a room with your project name on github.

-**How to use** - Each repo should have it's own chat room, allowing people to talk about the repo.
-You will get notifications if people ask questions and can respond to it as appropritate.
+**How to use** - Each repo should have it's own chat room, allowing people to talk sepcifically about the repo.
+You will get notifications and can respond to it as appropritate.
 This is useful for e.g. lengthy discussions that are not appropritate to happen in a github issue.

 # Options